nilern/centring/design/spec/spec.md

 this case.

 ## Modules

+Each functor has

+* a pathname
+* a parameter list

+Each module has

+* dependencies
+* imports
+* exports
+* definitions
+* initforms

 The `module` and `module*` forms are used to define module functors.
 A module functor can be *instantiated* to obtain a module by giving it the required